-Books and movies such as The Firm and The Devil's Advocate portray the corporate lawyer's life as one filled with wealth, power, and prestige–not to mention the potential for scandal and corruption.
-While corporate law isn't quite as glamorous as Hollywood makes it seem, the solid salary, potential for high-profile work, and relative job security during times of economic turbulence keep it among the hottest practice areas for JDs.
+OVERVIEWBooks and movies such as The Firm and The Devil's Advocate portray the corporate lawyer's life as one filled with wealth, power, and prestige–not to mention the potential for scandal and corruption.
+While corporate law is not quite as glamorous as Hollywood makes it seem, the solid salary, potential for high-profile work, and relative job security during times of economic turbulence keep it among the hottest practice areas for JDs.

-If you like negotiating, deals and working with banks and businesses large and small, this is the area for you.
-But keep in mind that the wheeling and dealing may be a long way off for the newly-minted corporate associate, especially at a big firm: Be prepared to spend many hours rifling though documents and drafting boilerplate agreements for partners and senior associates before you get to lead the deal team.
+If you like negotiating deals and working with banks and businesses large and small, you might be the type of lawyer best suited for the corporate practice of law.
+But keep in mind that the wheeling and dealing may be a long way off for the newly-minted corporate associate, especially at a big firm: Be prepared to spend many hours rifling through documents and drafting boilerplate agreements for partners and senior associates before you get to lead the deal team.

-- Banking and Structured Finance.
-Lawyers assist banks and other financial institutions on just about every aspect of the business, from management and operational matters to the lending transactions themselves.
-Attorneys advise clients on securitizations and perfecting security interests, and also help clients through the complex web of banking regulation.
+- Banking and Structured Finance: Banking and Structured Finance lawyers are the types of lawyers who assist banks and other financial institutions on just about every aspect of a business, from management and operational matters to the lending transactions themselves.
+Attorneys advise corporate clients on securitizations and perfecting security interests, and also help clients through the complex web of banking regulation.

-- Project Finance.
-When a client needs to build a power plant, erect a dam, or start some other major infrastructure project, attorneys help secure and document the financing, advise on potential liability issues, and draft and negotiate contracts.
+- Project Finance: When a corporate client needs to build a power plant, erect a dam, or start some other major infrastructure project, lawyers in this area of legal practice help secure and document the financing, advise on potential liability issues, and draft and negotiate contracts.

-- Mergers and Acquisitions.
-Traditionally a major component of most corporate practice, M&A has grown considerably with the trend toward consolidation in the business world.
+- Mergers and Acquisitions (M&A): Traditionally a major component of most corporate practice, M&A has grown considerably with the trend toward consolidation in the business world.
 Lawyers lead corporate and financial clients through mergers, joint ventures, takeovers, leveraged buyouts, recapitalizations, roll-ups, and stock swaps.

-- E-Commerce, Media, and Technology.
-Don't expect a lot of expansion in this area in the wake of the dot-com crash, but firms with tech practices already in place advise their surviving e-clients and financers with capital markets transactions.
+- E-Commerce, Media, and Technology: Do not expect a lot of expansion in this area in the wake of the dot-com crash, but lawyers at firms with tech practices already in place advise their surviving e-clients and financers with capital markets transactions.

 TRENDS IN CORPORATE LAW

-Hours vary, but corporate attorneys can expect to spend a fair chunk of their days-and nights-in the office.
+Hours vary, but corporate attorneys can be expected to spend a fair chunk of their days and nights in the office.
 Much of the traditional workday is taken up by phone calls with clients, leaving the drafting and fine-tuning for post-business hours.
 As the closing date of a deal approaches, all-nighters are not uncommon.

 Corporate attorneys are team players.
 Unlike litigation, the goal of corporate practice is not to win, but rather to craft deal terms that please everyone.
 One third-year associate who has worked in both litigation and corporate explains the distinction: "Litigators look at the world as an adversarial process.
 There is a winner and a loser.
 At the end of a corporate deal, however, you want to have two winners.
 Do you want to be someone who brings people together?
 Then this is the job for you."

-That attitude-of bringing people together-is evident from the top down, as many associates joke that you can tell a corporate partner from a litigation partner by whether he or she talks with you (as if negotiating a deal) or at you (as if you are on a jury panel).
+The attitude of 'bringing people together' is evident from the top down, as many associates joke that you can tell a corporate partner from a litigation partner by whether he or she talks with you (as if negotiating a deal) or at you (as if you are on a jury panel).
 So whether you will be a good fit in corporate practice largely depends on your personality.

-Bonding is also an important part of corporate law culture, but its extent varies widely.
+Bonding is also an important part of the corporate law culture, but its extent varies widely.
 Many employers put a lot of effort into intra-office bonding, hosting pizza parties, weekly department lunches, group dinners, and holiday soirees.
-However, even some firms that value office camaraderie have a difficult time promoting it.
-One third-year associate in a large Manhattan firm said of the dearth of social events, "I think they want to promote bonding and they don't know how to do it."
+However, even some firms that value office camaraderie has a difficult time promoting it.
+One third-year associate in a large Manhattan firm said of the dearth of social events, "I think they want to promote bonding and they did not know how to do it."

 In most firms, large and small, the corporate department is filled with hardworking, personable, highly motivated individuals.
 Many big law firms recruit those whom they see as the cream of the crop-top-ranked students at top-tier schools.
 But some large firms are expanding their reach, looking at qualified students from other schools and making lateral hires.
 Also, a growing number of corporate associates have MBAs in addition to JDs.